-A great shopping list can take the stress out of just about anything—weekly food shopping, setting up a new apartment, or preparing for a new member of the family.
-Lists help you work out what you actually need and keep your supplies topped up, so you never get caught short.
+A great shopping list can take the stress out of just about anything—weekly food shopping, setting up a new apartment, or preparing for a new member of your family.
+Lists help you work out what you actually need and keep your supplies topped up so that you never get caught short.
 Best of all, they’ll spare you the frustration of returning home only to discover you forgot to buy a key ingredient or item.
-Whether you prefer to write lists on paper, in note-taking apps or in specialized shopping list apps, our shopping list template suggestions will help you get everything you need.
+Whether you prefer to write lists on paper, in note-taking apps, or specialized shopping list apps, our shopping list template suggestions will help you get everything you need.

 Grocery shopping lists and meal planning

 We’ve all been there—you rush to the store after work with no idea what to cook, grab a bunch of snacks and random ingredients, and end up overspending.
 Good list-writing and meal-planning habits can help you to avoid this mad scramble and make cooking at home more enjoyable.

 We recommend using a shopping list app to get yourself organized.
 There are lots to choose from, such as AnyList, Our Groceries, and Yummly.
 Some apps also have meal planning features and let you upload recipes from websites.
 You can then simply tap on the recipe ingredients you don’t have at home and add them straight to your weekly shopping list.